zulkarnainprastyo/deploy-ml_boston-house-price/README.md

 * PTRATIO - pupil/teacher ratio by town
 * B - 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
 * LSTAT - % lower status of the population
-* MEDV - Median value of owner-occupied homes in $1000's

 ### Work Instructions
 ##### Step 1.
 Select Dataset